 Spanish Garlic Prawns (Gambas al Ajillo)

-- 4 tablespoons good olive oil use Spanish olive oil if possible
+- 4 tablespoons good quality extra virgin olive oil (Spanish olive oil, if possible)

 - ½ teaspoon chilli flakes

 - Juice of half a lemon (plus 2 lemon quarters for garnish)